Why Nations Fail: Content

+The book consists of 15 chapters.

 Conditions for sustainable development

 Comparative studies

 Beginning with a description of the border towns Nogales, Arizona, and Nogales, Sonora, the authors question the reasons for the dramatic difference in living standards on either side of the Mexican-American border separating the two cities.
 The book focuses on how some countries have managed to achieve high levels of prosperity, while others have consistently failed at sustainable development.

 Causes

 Sustainable development is accompanied by a constant change and improvement of technologies — a process called scientific and technological progress.
 In search of the reasons why this occurs in some countries and not in others the authors come to the conclusion that for scientific and technological progress, it is necessary to protect the property rights of a wide strata of society and the ability to receive income from their enterprises and innovations including from patents for inventions.
 But as soon as a citizen receives a patent, he immediately becomes interested in that no one else patented a more perfect version of his invention, so he can receive income from his patent, forever.
-Therefore, for sustainable development, a mechanism is needed that does not allow him to do this, because, together, with the patent, he receives a substantial wealth.
+Therefore, for sustainable development, a mechanism is needed that does not allow him to do this, because, together, with the patent, he receives substantial wealth.
 The authors come to the conclusion that such a mechanism is pluralistic political institutions that allow wide sections of society to participate in governing the country.
 In this example, the inventor of the previous patent loses, but everyone else wins.